 - Find practical ways to help someone.
 For example, if someone close to you has pancreatic cancer, you may not be able to take the fear and sadness away, but you can help by taking away some of their everyday stress.
-This is particularly relevant at the moment when social distancing.

 - Don’t burden yourself with too many ‘I should’, ‘I must’, ‘I ought’ – be kind to yourself.
 Talk to yourself in the same way you talk to anyone you love who is hurting.

 - Encourage yourself to give and accept compliments.
 Rarely do we actually say aloud the lovely things we think about a person.